sayeedhussain/taskList/README.md

 - Show all taskLists which have tasks due next week
 - Show completed taskLists
-- Sort tasks by priority
+- Sort tasks in taskList by priority